 Although finding out whether you have insurance through your super is relatively simple, working out what sort of insurance it is, what circumstances you’re covered for, and how the insurance relates to your circumstances can be much more complex.

+Call us for a free super claim check now and one of our expert lawyers will assess your eligibility.
 If you or someone you know has been diagnosed with a mental illness and is worried about work, simply get in touch online or call us on 1800 196 050.

-If you're unable to work due to illness or injury, you may be eligible to claim on your superannuation insurance.
-Your injury doesn't need to be work related.
-Our specialist superannuation lawyers are here to help.
+If you're unable to work due to illness or injury, you may be eligible to make a claim on your superannuation insurance.
+Your injury can be physical or psychological and doesn't need to be work-related.
+We can help you understand what options are available to you.

 We have lawyers who specialise in a range of legal claims who travel to Tasmania.
 If you need a lawyer in Hobart, Launceston or elsewhere in Tasmania, please call us on 1800 675 346.